 On the next page you’ll see a whole load of free WordPress themes.

 Now it’s time to start clicking the thumbnails to find a theme you like.
 You land on the ‘Featured’ themes page by default, but you can change the filter options to help you find one you prefer.
 There are thousands to choose from!

 Once you find a theme you like, click on the Install button, which changes to Activate so you can activate it, then Customize, so you can, yep, customize it.

-The Customizer area lets you make changes to your website and setup the elements you need.
-Here’s how the Customizer looks in a typical installation (this one’s from a theme called Storefront).
+The Customizer lets you make changes to your website and setup the elements you need.
+Here’s how the Customizer looks in a typical installation using the Twenty Twenty theme.
 It’s likely to change from theme to theme so expect variations.